30 Working with a SummarizedExperiment

 colData names(9): SampleName cell ...
 Sample BioSample

-Read that printout like a label on the box: dim tells you it’s 63,677 features across 8 samples, and the assays, rowRanges, and colData lines preview the three linked sheets from the model above.
-The sections that follow open each one in turn.
+Read that printout like a label on the box: dim tells you it’s 63,677 features across 8 samples, and the assays, rowData, and colData lines preview the three linked sheets.
+The next sections open each one in turn.

 assays(se)$counts| SRR1039508 | SRR1039509 | SRR1039512 | SRR1039513 | SRR1039516 | SRR1039517 | SRR1039520 | SRR1039521 | |